meganyilee/devmesh/README.md

 ### Purpose:
 - Replicable demo for users to try out themselves
-- Learn REST API construction
+- Learn/Observe example of Full Stack Development
-- Learn how to integrate OpenVINO + NCS 2 samples/demos within REST API's with low cost development
+- Learn how to integrate OpenVINO + NCS 2 samples/demos in stack at low cost development
 - Having Fun!